singhkailash9/discord-bot-node/README.md

 > Nodot is referred as Node bot

 This project is a Discord bot built with Node.js.
 It is the revamped version of my previous Node.js bot.
 It uses ES6+ JavaScript and is better structured.
+The bot supports hybrid commands (both traditional text based and new slash based commands).

 ## Commands

-### 1) Fun Commands:
+### 1. Fun Commands:

 - **Meme Sharing:** Automatically fetches and shares meme using meme command.
 - **Quote Command:** Fetches a random quote from the api using quote command.
 - **Hack the user:** To hack someone, totally real and not a joke.

-### 2) Utility Commands:
+### 2. Utility Commands:

 - **Profile Picture:** Displays profile picture of the user using pfp command.
 - **Define Command:** Displays definition of the word using define command.
 - **Userinfo Command:** Displays the detailed information of a user.

-### 3) Misc.
+### 3. Misc.
 Commands:

 - **Help Command:** Help command to get started.
 - **Test Commands:** To test the embed and if the bot is active.